 Carburetor is designed to deliver correct fuel-to-air mixture to engine under all operating conditions.
 Main fuel jet is calibrated at factory and is not adjustable.
-Idle fuel adjusting needles are also set at factory and are not adjustable.
+Idle fuel adjusting needles are also set at factory and normally do not need adjustment.

-Idle Speed (RPM) Adjustment
+Low Idle Speed (RPM) Adjustment